-WWE Rumors: Huge Double-Turn To Take Place At ‘Hell In A Cell,’ Per Wrestling Observer
+WWE Rumors: Huge Double-Turn To Take Place At ‘Hell In A Cell,’ Per ‘Wrestling Observer’

 On Sunday, WWE will present its annual Hell In A Cell pay-per-view event where the demonic structure will be brought back out and major damage inflicted.
 This year, though, one of the biggest matches won’t be surrounded by the giant steel cage when Charlotte Flair puts the SmackDown Women’s Championship on the line against Becky Lynch.
 Now, rumors are starting to fly and this match could end up seeing a major change and it isn’t the title.

 While there is always the possibility of the championship going from Charlotte to Becky, Wrestling Observer Radio, by way of Cageside Seats, says it will have something bigger.
-It looks like WWE is planning on having a double turn happen in front of the crowd.
+It looks like WWE is planning on having a double-turn happen in front of the crowd.

 A few weeks ago, the tension started building up between best friends Charlotte and Becky.
 Last month at SummerSlam, the tension finally boiled up to the top and it was Becky Lynch turning heel and beating down Charlotte instead of the other way around as many expected.